 Ultimately, drive recorders are good for customers and good for business.
 As a taxi or PHV operator, it’s an advantage you can’t afford to be without.

-VIA recently launched the VIA Mobile360 D700 Drive Recorder, a full-featured, compact dual camera 1080p driver recorder that is available with custom software support and seamless cloud integration.
+VIA recently launched the VIA Mobile360 D700 AI Dash Cam, a full-featured, compact dual camera 1080p driver recorder that is available with custom software support and seamless cloud integration.
 The unobtrusive and compact design includes GPS support with live tracking using a customizable app, a 3-axis G-sensor and four infra-red LEDs that ensure a clear video stream of the vehicle’s interior at all times.
-In short, the VIA Mobile360 D700 Drive Recorder is highly suited for deployment in taxis and private hire vehicles.
+In short, the VIA Mobile360 D700 AI Dash Cam is highly suited for deployment in taxis and private hire vehicles.

 You can also watch this short introductory video: